greyhatharold/greyhatharold/README.md

 <div align="center">
   <h2>Background</h2>
   <p style="max-width: 800px; margin: 0 auto;">
-    I'm an AI architect and engineer, full-stack developer, and ex-Jack-of-All-Trades, with a deep interest in generative AI and building the future.
+    I'm an AI architect and prompt engineer, full-stack developer, and ex-Jack-of-All-Trades, with a deep interest in generative AI and building the future.
     I used to release music, for a time ran my own indie label, studied history before that, and for a time moonlighted in aerospace engineering in high school.
 I roll like Newton's first, witness my inertia.
   </p>
 </div>